How to use Leapable

 Claude Desktop

 Settings → Developer → MCP Servers.
-Stdio transport via docker exec -i leapable node dist/bin.js.
+Stdio transport via the installer-managed native sidecar ~/.leapable/bin/leapable-mcp --transport stdio.

 11. Troubleshooting